AdobeDocs/campaign-standard.de-DE/help/designing/using/quick-start.md

 Sie können E-Mails [ in E-Mail-Designer](#without-existing-content) von Grund auf neu erstellen:

-* Sie können die E-Mail von Grund auf neu von einer leeren Arbeitsfläche erstellen.
-Hierzu fügen Sie Struktur- und Inhaltskomponenten hinzu und personalisieren deren Inhalt.
-Die E-Mail ist dann rasch versendet.
+1. You can **create an email from a blank canvas** by easily adding structure and content components and personalize their content to send a delivery quickly.
 Die Stilelemente können Sie auch vollständig verwalten.
 Weitere Informationen finden Sie in der [Kurzanleitung](#from-scratch-email) oder in der [vollständigen Dokumentation](../../designing/using/designing-from-scratch.md#designing-an-email-content-from-scratch).

-* Sie können eine E-Mail aus einer vordefinierten Vorlage erstellen.
-Hierzu wählen Sie die Vorlage aus und erstellen daraus Ihren neuen E-Mail-Inhalt.
-[Mehr dazu](#building-content-from-an-out-of-the-box-template)
+1. You can **create an email from an out-of-the-box template** by selecting a template and building your new email content from here. [mehr dazu](#building-content-from-an-out-of-the-box-template)

 Sie können eine E-Mail auch [aus vorhandenem Inhalt erstellen](#with-existing-content):

-* Hierzu konvertieren Sie bestehenden HTML-Inhalt, der extern oder im Legacy-Editor erstellt wurde.
-[Mehr dazu](#converting-an-html-content)
+1. You can **convert an existing HTML content** (created externally or in the legacy editor). [mehr dazu](#converting-an-html-content)
-* Im Kompatibilitätsmodus können Sie vorhandenen HTML-Inhalt sofort importieren.
-[Mehr dazu](#compatibility-mode)
+1. You can **import an existing HTML content** straight away in compatibility mode. [mehr dazu](#compatibility-mode)

 | Ohne Inhalt | Mit Inhalt |
 |---|---|